olus2000/concat-evaluator/README.rst

   factor runner/runner.factor [limit] script

-Or place this repo in your Factor work folder and ``"concat-eval.runner" deploy`` to compile it into a standalone executable.
+Or place this repo in your Factor work folder and ``"concat-evaluator.runner" deploy`` to compile it into a standalone executable.

 Credits